 Methods We analyzed 254 patients who underwent RRP in the period 2009-2018.
-All complications were graded according to the Clavien-Dindo classification.
-To assess urinary symptoms and the QoL, all the examinees filled out the IPSS and the International Prostate Symptom Score for QoL (IPSS QoL) questionnaires during preoperative preparation and three, six, and 12 months after surgery.
+All complications were graded according to Clavien-Dindo classification.
+To assess urinary symptoms and QoL all the examinees filled out the IPSS and International Prostate Symptom Score for QoL (IPSS QoL) questionnaires during preoperative preparation and 3, 6 12 months after surgery.

-Results The incidence of complications Clavien-Dindo grade \leq II and grade \geq III were 26.4% and 16.5%, respectively.
+Results The incidence of complications Clavien- Dindo grade \leq II and grade \geq III were 26.4% and 16.5%, respectively.
 The mean overall IPSS for the entire group of patients after 12 months of follow-up was significantly different from the preoperative baseline value (p < 0.001).
 Patients with preoperative moderate (IPSS 8-19) and severe urinary symptoms (IPSS 20+) had a statistically significant reduction of urinary symptoms after RRP (p < 0.001).
-After 12 months, IPSS QoL was statistically significantly lower than the preoperative one (p < 0.05).
+After 12 months, IPSS QoL was statistically significantly lower than preoperative (p < 0.05).

-Conclusion For patients with clinically localized prostate cancer, RRP is a safe and effective treatment option.
+Conclusion For patients with clinically localized prostate cancer RRP is a safe and effective treatment option.
 It is associated with a higher rate of complications from the Clavien-Dindo grade \leq II group.
-RRP has clinically beneficial effects on LUTS in patients with moderate and severe urinary symptoms and the QoL related to LUTS.
+Radical retropubic prostatectomy has clinically beneficial effects on LUTS in patients with moderate and severe urinary symptoms and QoL related to LUTS.